- Related links

 Specific compost rules and regulations

 Seven acres is the smallest possible area required for a 20,000-cubic-yard windrow composting facility.
 There are additional regulations for facilities larger than 20,000 cubic yards.
 This estimate assumes the finished compost is produced in one year or less and rapidly moved off-site.
 A much larger area would be needed if the materials were turned only infrequently, or if portions of the property were unsuitable for the composting operation.

 Leaf composting in windrows.

-After DNR staff conduct the initial site inspection confirming the site meets the location criteria—for example, not located in a floodplain or too close to neighbors—the prospective operator should complete a Composting Facility Application (Form 4400-282).
+After DNR staff conduct the initial site inspection confirming the site meets the location criteria—for example, not located in a floodplain or too close to neighbors—the prospective operator should complete a Composting Facility Application (link below).
 After the application is reviewed and approved by DNR staff, the DNR will send out a compost facility license application.